-- and must not engage the engines until the whale has moved outside of the vessel's path and the minimum separation distance. - (B) If the vessel is stationary, the vessel must not engage engines until the whale(s) has moved out of the vessel's path and beyond 100 m. - (ii) The vessel must maintain a minimum separation distance of 50 m from all other marine mammals, with an exception made for animals described in 4(e)(iv) that approach the vessel.
-If an animal is encountered during transit, the vessel shall attempt to remain parallel to the animal's course, avoiding excessive speed or abrupt changes in course. - (iii) Vessel speeds must be reduced to 10 knots or less when mother/calf pairs, pods, or large assemblages of cetaceans are observed near the vessel.
+- and must not engage the engines until the whale has moved outside of the vessel's path and the minimum separation distance has been established. - (B) If the vessel is stationary, the vessel must not engage engines until the whale(s) has moved out of the vessel's path and is beyond 100 m. - (ii) The vessel must maintain a minimum separation distance of 50 m from all other marine mammals, with an exception made for animals described in 4(e)(iv) that approach the vessel.
+If an animal is encountered during transit, the vessel shall attempt to remain parallel to the animal's course, avoiding excessive speed or abrupt changes in course. - (iii) Vessel speeds must be reduced to 10 knots or less when mother/calf pairs or large assemblages of cetaceans are observed near the vessel; the vessel operator may use professional judgment as to when such circumstances warranting additional caution are present.